Frame-35-logoFrame-35-logoFrame-35-logoFrame-35-logo

 So, for example, if you’re connected to a chargepoint with a power output of 22 kW but your EV battery’s charging capacity is 6.6 kW (which is the charging capacity of the Nissan Leaf), then it’ll only deliver 6.6 kW of electrical power to your EV per charging hour.

-Of course, it will be delivered at a speed relevant to the chargepoint’s power output.
+Of course, it will be delivered at a speed relevant to the charging point’s power output.
 So, if you’re using a rapid charger with a power level of 100 kW, then this amount of electrical power will be delivered faster than it would be if you were using a home car charger.

 Factor #4: State of Charge (SoC)